GoogleCloudPlatform/pubsec-declarative-toolkit/cli/docs/create.md

 - https://cloud.google.com/anthos-config-management/docs/how-to/config-controller-setup
 - [Advanced Install](/docs/advanced-install.md)

+## Re-Running the command ##
+The `arete create` command tracks the progress of creation of the Config Controller cluster in a locally cached file (defaults to home directory `~/.arete/.create`).
+If you get an error during the creation process and it can be addressed in GCP then you go into GCP to fix the problem and then re-run the command.
+Arete will not re-run successful previous steps.

+However, if you removed a previous component or want to re-run the entire process then you will need to either modify or delete the `.create` file.

+## Roles and Permissions ##
 The caller of this command must have at minimum the following GCP roles:

 - roles/billing.user